AaltoSciComp/python-for-scicomp/content/packaging.rst

      you are using it.
    - PyPI is a place for Python packages
    - conda is similar but is not limited to Python

+..
+[1] In 2025, tools such as pdm_, hatch_, flit_ have similar functionality as uv_.
+..
+[2] Some package build tools are simple and some have advanced features.
+Refer to
+         `pyOpenSci's guide on the choosing the right tool <https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-build-tools.html>`__
+..
+[3] `uv` is also included in the conda environment you have created in :doc:`software installation <installation>` episode.